mio-k/final-project/README.md

 1. Go to https://aws.amazon.com/ and log in (or create an account if you don't have one yet)
 2. From the Services menu on upper left, navigate to Security, Identify, & Compliance > IAM.
 3. From the left hand nav, go to Users.
-4. Add a new user with the AmazonS3FullAccess permission, then grab its access key ID.
+4. Add a new user with minimum permission required for the purpose.
+As long as you can manage S3 buckets that's all you need.
+Currently the AmazonS3FullAccess permission is available.
+After creating a user, download the secret access key and the grab its access key ID.
 5. From the Services menu on upper left, navigate to Storage > S3.
 6. Create a new bucket.
 Disable all the blocks for public access.
 7. Set the bucket policy as follows: